 Attorney for Unlawful Possession of Weapons by a Person under Sixteen in New York

 If your child has been charged with the unlawful possession of a weapon, it is imperative that you contact a criminal defense attorney with experience defending juveniles in the New York City Department of Juvenile Justice.

 Rochelle Berliner knows how confusing and disorienting it is to deal with criminal charges, especially for a minor.
-Law Office of Rochelle S. Berliner will represent you at every step of the way, from the initial appearance to the final resolution of the case.
-If you need attorney in Queens County, Brooklyn, Manhattan, or in the Bronx, Law Office of Rochelle S. Berliner can represent you.
+Law Office will represent you at every step of the way, from the initial appearance to the final resolution of the case.
+If you need attorney in Queens County, Brooklyn, Manhattan, or in the Bronx, Law Office can represent you.

 Do not let your child's future be impacted by a criminal conviction.
-Contact Law Office of Rochelle S. Berliner at 718-261-5600 today for a consultation.
+Contact Law Office at today for a consultation.

 - Effects of Being Adjudged Delinquent

 - Unlawful Possession of a Weapon at School

 - The Juvenile Offender in New York City